 A: Utensils made out of wood or grass do not require tevilah.

 498) Q: I am told that the names of the Hebrew months have significance.
 For instance, Nissan is for the month that is destined to have nissim (miracles) Iyar is the mnemonic for Ani Hashem Rofecha.My question is: What are the meanings for the remaining ten months?

-A: The names of the months are not Hebrew.
-The Torah doesnt mention them, rather only calls them by their numbers.
-The Ramban (Shmos 12:2) discusses the origins of these names and they are babylonian etc.
+A: The names of most of the Hebrew months are not Lashon Kodesh.
+The Torah doesn't mention them by names, rather only calls them by their numbers.
+The Ramban (Shmos 12:2) discusses the origins of these names and they are mostly Babylonian.